Protection Warrior Tank Rotation, Cooldowns, and Abilities — The War Within (11.0.5)

 Active Mitigation Usage for Protection Warrior

-Your rotation is there to generate Rage for you, which you should then invest into your active mitigation abilities.
+Your rotation is there to generate Rage for you, which you should then invest in your active mitigation abilities.
 As a Protection Warrior, you have two abilities that are essential to staying alive: Shield Block Icon Shield Block and Ignore Pain Icon Ignore Pain.

-Active Mitigation for Protection Warrior Defensive Cooldowns for Protection Warrior
+Active Mitigation for Protection Warrior Defensive Cooldowns for Protection Warrior Defensive and Battle Stance

 Active Mitigation Abilites for Protection Warrior